Galway-Mayo Institute of Technology: History

-The institute was founded in 1972 as Regional Technical College Galway.
+The institute was founded in 1973 as Regional Technical College Galway.

 In 1975, the first bachelor's degree course was approved at a regional technical college, and by May 1977 the first degrees were conferred, a B.A. in Hotel and Catering Management.

 In the 1980s it developed partnerships with other educational providers in the region including the Franciscan Agricultural College, Mountbellew (established 1904) and Connemara West in Letterfrack.
 In 1994 it opened a campus at Castlebar, County Mayo (the former St. Mary's Hospital, Castlebar) and at Cluain Mhuire in Galway city.
 Galway RTC like other regional technical colleges gained autonomy in 1992.
 In 1997 the college was renamed Galway-Mayo Institute of Technology.

 Presidents of GMIT

 In December 2019, Dr. Orla Flynn was appointed president of GMIT, succeeding, Dr. Fergal Barry who was appointed in 2015 and resigned, in May 2019.
-Previous presidents (or directors or principals as the post was previously called) of the college include Michael Carmody (2012-2015), and Marion Coy (2002-2011).
+Previous presidents (or directors or principals as the post was previously called) of the college include Michael Carmody (2012–2015), and Marion Coy (2002–2011).
 Dr. Gay Corr was head of GMIT from its foundation as Galway RTC in 1972 until 2002.

 Buildings and sites

 Galway campus

-GMIT Galway campus is based on the Dublin Road in Galway city, overlooking Galway Bay.
-It is the administrative headquarters for the institute and has four schools of study; the School of Business, the School of Engineering, the School of Science & Computing, and Galway International Hotel School.
+GMIT Galway campus was based on the Dublin Road in the Ballybane suburb of Galway city, overlooking Galway Bay.
+It was the administrative headquarters for the institute and has four schools of study; the School of Business, the School of Engineering, the School of Science & Computing, and Galway International Hotel School.

-Also located at this campus are the Innovation Hub, the Lifelong Learning Centre and the Research, Development & Innovation Centre.
+Also located at this campus were the Innovation Hub, the Lifelong Learning Centre and the Research, Development & Innovation Centre.

 Centre for Creative Arts and Media (CCAM)

-GMIT's Centre for Creative Arts and Media (CCAM) is located a mile from the main campus on the Monivea Road.
-It is based in an old Redemptorist Monastery and is now the location of an Art, Design and Media college.
+GMIT's Centre for Creative Arts and Media (CCAM) was located a mile from the main campus on the Monivea Road.
+It was based in an old Redemptorist Monastery and is now the location of an Art, Design and Media college.

-It offers undergraduate courses in design, contemporary arts, film & documentary, textiles and fine art.
+It offered undergraduate courses in design, contemporary arts, film & documentary, textiles and fine art.
 In 2016, it introduced post-graduate courses in Creative Practice to support artists, designers and filmmakers.

-The annual graduate exhibitions and screenings showcase the work being produced throughout the academic year.
+The annual graduate exhibitions and screenings showcased the work being produced throughout the academic year.

 Mayo campus

-GMIT Mayo campus is located at Castlebar on approximately 20 hectares of land.
+GMIT Mayo campus was located at Castlebar on approximately 20 hectares of land.

-Degree courses on offer include business, engineering, humanities, nursing and social care, and technology.
-GMIT Mayo campus also offers a wide range of Lifelong Learning courses, and has an Innovation Hub to support entrepreneurs and start-up businesses.
+Degree courses that were on offer included business, engineering, humanities, nursing and social care, and technology.
+GMIT Mayo campus also offered a wide range of Lifelong Learning courses, and had an Innovation Hub to support entrepreneurs and start-up businesses.

 Letterfrack campus

-GMIT Letterfrack campus is the National Centre of Excellence for Furniture Design and Wood Technology, and has been involved with the study of furniture design since 1987.
+GMIT Letterfrack campus was the National Centre of Excellence for Furniture Design and Wood Technology, and had been involved with the study of furniture design since 1987.

-It offers degree courses in furniture design and manufacture, furniture and wood technology, and teacher education (construction studies and DCG).
+It offered degree courses in furniture design and manufacture, furniture and wood technology, and teacher education (construction studies and DCG).

-The campus is located in Connemara in County Galway.
+The campus was located in Connemara in County Galway.